sanket-desai/InfectiousPathogenDetector2/doc/README.md

-# IPD 2.0 (Infection Pathogen Detector2)
+# IPD 2.0 (Infection Pathogen Detector 2)

-IPD 2.0 (an updated version of [Infectious Pathogen Detector2](https://github.com/sanket-desai/InfectiousPathogenDetector)) is an in-silico GUI-based automated pathogen analysis pipeline for seamless analysis of data from heterogeneous NGS platforms.
-IPD2 performs integrated variants analysis, along with systematic quantification of pathogen genomes.
-IPD2 additionally has an in-built SARS-CoV-2 analysis module, for assignment of viral clades of the samples analyzed and to generate an automated report.
+IPD 2.0 (an updated version of [Infectious Pathogen Detector](https://github.com/sanket-desai/InfectiousPathogenDetector)) is an in-silico GUI-based automated pathogen analysis pipeline for seamless analysis of data from heterogeneous NGS platforms.
+IPD 2.0 performs integrated variants analysis, along with systematic quantification of pathogen genomes.
+IPD 2.0 additionally has an in-built SARS-CoV-2 analysis module, for assignment of viral clades of the samples analyzed and to generate an automated report.

 ## Getting Started